AUTHOR'S NOTE - I HAVE REWRITTEN PORTIONS OF THIS CHAPTER TO EXCISE ALL CANONICAL LINES. IT'S NO LONGER QUOTING A SINGLE THING FROM THE BOOKS.

 Diggle seized his chest and had an expression of pure delight on his face.
 "She remembers!
 Do you hear that?
 She remembers!
 Young lady, your memory is as sharp as you are beautiful.
 Just like your dear mother."

-Although Harry didn't think the trembling and nervous man seemed capable of even mustering a defense against butterflies.
+Although Harry didn't think the trembling and nervous man seemed capable of even mustering a defence against butterflies.

 After a minute or two more, Hagrid stepped forward and looked cross.
 "A'right, that's enough all of yeh!
 Treat the girl with some respect!
 She's got things to do, same as all of yeh."
 Slowly the crowd dispersed, and Hagrid revealed the magically hidden entrance to the wondrous Diagon Alley.